gelcaipilan/EBA3630/README.md

-# EBA3630-
+# EBA3630 - Data Driven Management Accounting
-Data Driven Management Accounting
+This repository contains all the case studies throughout the duration of the course